geon/neupet/README.md

 ### World/Pet Sophistication

-* Sprinkle plants in clumps, so there is a stragtegy behind staying close to food.
+* Make pets sense their own energy level, age etc.
 * Add hazardous areas.
 Water?
 Lava?
 * Health, Strength, Metabolism, Mass etc. interacting with each other.
 Dead Pets should still contain some energy to be useful as food.
+* Pet "memory".
+Implement as an output feeding the input value of the next step.
 * New senses.
 	* Sight (1/distance to closest Pet) in n directions over m degrees of FOV.
 Multiple channels for food, mate, wall and danger?
 	* Smell - Each world cell should have the smell of the last occupant.
 Outputs to the visiting Pet is the strenght of the smell, and the gene similarity to itself. (?)
-* Make pets sense their own energy level, age etc.
 * Bundle the Pet and PetState into a common stuct for storage in World.
 Makes the std::map from Pet to PetState unnecesary.
 * Decompose dead pets slowly.
 * Decomposing Pets should seep into the ground, adding nutricients (pland growth rate) for plants.